railwayapp-templates/timescale-postgis-ssl/README.md

 #### Cert expiry
 By default, the cert expiry is set to 820 days.
 You can control this by configuring the `SSL_CERT_DAYS` environment variable as needed.

-### A note about running these images locally
+### A note about running the images locally

-These images do not contain support for ARM.
-Check out the Dockerfiles that build these images and feel free to copy the logic to build your own image with the appropriate base image containing support for ARM.
+The images built from this repo and workflow do not contain support for ARM.
+Check out the Dockerfiles that build them and feel free to copy the logic to build your own image with the appropriate base containing support for ARM.